Yoenis Cespedes: While Cuba Misses Their Star in the 2013 WBC – the A’s Slugger Looks to be an A.L. MVP Candidate

 Like us on Facebook here

 Posted on March 8, 2013, in MLB Player Profiles, World Baseball Classic and tagged 2013 WBC, @jhacohen, @Jhacohen on twitter, alexei ramirez, aroldis chapman, babe ruth, baseball, billy beane, bryce harper, chris carter, cuba, derek norris, japan, jonathan hacohen, josh hamilton, josh reddick, King, michael choice, mickey mantle, Mike Trout, milb, oakland, oakland a's, oakland athletics, outfielder, rookie, seattle mariners, wbc, world baseball classic, world series, yoenis cespedes.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Yoenis Cespedes: While Cuba Misses Their Star in the 2013 WBC – the A’s Slugger Looks to be an A.L.
+MVP Candidate.